 As told in section 2.1, the main focus of this study is to investigate whether the speaker-specific model built with the proposed technique can be comparable with human performance in the stress detection.
-Listening experiments were carried out, where threesyllable-sequences were presented through headphones to the fourth author.
+Listening experiments were carried out, where sets of a three-syllable-sequence were presented through headphones to the fourth author.
 The sequences were segmented from her speech samples so that every segmented sequence had a stressed syllable and an unstressed syllable at least and no sequence comprised a single word.
 This is because the lexical information should not be used in the listening.
 The total number of the presented sequences was 190.
 The task was to judge whether the central syllable was stressed or not.
-The reason for three-syllable-sequence presentation was that the proposed technique used the relative differences of acoustic features between the target syllable and its adjacent syllables.
-One-syllable presentation was also tentatively conducted.
-In this case, however, the judgment was dependent on the volume level when presenting the syllables and therefore, the obtained results were considered less reliable.
-Experiments of three-syllablesequences showed that the human performance was 95.8 % and the machine performance was also 95.8 % for the 190 sequences with the proposed local normalization, which clearly indicates that the proposed method can detect completely as well as humans can.
+The reason for a three-syllable-sequence presentation was that the proposed technique used the acoustic features related to the neighboring syllables.
+One-syllable presentation was tentatively carried out.
+In this case, however, the judgment was dependent on the volume level when presenting the syllables, and therefore the obtained results were considered to be less reliable.
+As a result, the human detection performance was 95.8 % and the machine performance was also 95.8 % for the 190 sequences with the proposed local normalization, which clearly shows the proposed method can detect completely as well as humans can.
 It is interesting that, while the performance is the same, errors can be found in different sequences between human and machine.